-Botswana has an active parliament, the National Assembly, which comprises 57 directly elected MPs, while a further four additional specially elected members are nominated by the President, subject to parliamentary approval.
+Botswana has an active parliament, the National Assembly, which comprises 57 directly elected MPs, while a further five additional specially elected members are nominated by the President, subject to parliamentary approval.

 Elections take place every five years, and the ruling Botswana Democratic Party (BDP) has won successive elections since independence in 1966, with three other parties currently represented in parliament.
 The President is the Head of the Executive arm of government but is not directly elected in his/her own right instead holding office as the leader of the party with a majority of directly elected MPs.
 The President is also constitutionally limited to two five-year terms of office.

 The House of Chiefs advises the government on matters of custom and tradition, including reviewing draft bills before their consideration by parliament, to which the eight Batswana paramount chiefs have automatic membership.
 A unique form of citizen engagement is the kgotla, a traditional communal assembly at which local and national policies can be discussed.